-Most people don't give much attention to a clothesline, but if you are buying a fixed one which cannot be moved, then you should buy a clothesline which is aesthetically pleasing.
-Choose colours that match with the room décor.
+Most people don't give much attention to a clothesline, but if you are buying a fixed one that cannot be moved, then you should buy a clothesline that is aesthetically pleasing.
+Choose colours that match the room décor.
 Some clotheslines have an antique look about them which goes well with vintage décor.

 Ease Of Installation